Nirmal970/suicide-rates-socioeconomic-analysis/README.md

 # Suicide Rates & Socioeconomic Analysis

-A data analytics project exploring global suicide rates and socioeconomic indicators using multiple ETL, analytics, machine learning, and visualization technologies.
+A data analytics project exploring global suicide rates and socioeconomic indicators to identify trends, regional disparities, and relationships between socioeconomic factors and suicide rates.
+The project focuses on data-driven analysis and visualization to support evidence-based insights and decision-making.

 ## Architecture